hjerpbakk/Xnapshot/README.md

 # Xnapshot
-Xnapshot - automated screenshots of your iOS app on every device using Xamarin.UITest.
+**Xnapshot - automated, localised screenshots of your iOS app on every device using C#.**

+Taking screenshots of your app on every device and localisation quickly becomes time consuming.
+With two languages, four different iPhones and five screenshots you are faced with forty screenshots per release.
+If we increase the number of languages to 10 and add iPad support, this number explodes to 10 (languages) x 7 (devices) x 5 (screenshots) = **350 screenshots**!

+`Xnapshot` enables you to use C#, together with Xamarin.UITest, to automatically take the screenshots for you.
+Just derive from the abstract [Screenshots](https://github.com/Sankra/Xnapshot/blob/master/Xnapshot/Screenshots.cs) class, implement one method per screenshot and use your time productively while your computer takes the screenshots.

 ## tl;dr

 - Create an [awesome iOS app](https://itunes.apple.com/no/app/id953899091?at=11l5UV&ct=website) using C# and Xamarin.
 - Add a new `Console project` to your solution and add the `Xnapshot` and [Xamarin.UITest](https://www.nuget.org/packages/Xamarin.UITest/) nuget packages.
-- Create a new class, `AppNameScreenshots` and derive from the [Xnapshot.Screenshots](https://github.com/Sankra/Xnapshot/blob/master/Xnapshot/Screenshots.cs#L56) abstract class.
+- Create a new class, `AppNameScreenshots` and derive from the abstract [Xnapshot.Screenshots](https://github.com/Sankra/Xnapshot/blob/master/Xnapshot/Screenshots.cs#L56) class.
 - Add your preferred device type, iOS version, screenshots folder and path to your App bundle as constructor arguments.
 See [Usage](#usage) below for allowed values.

 ```cs